Lost & Found

 Contact all local animal shelters in the Southwest WA/Portland metro area and submit a Lost Pet report.
 It is not uncommon for lost pets to turn up in another town, state or even hundreds of miles away.

 If you are a resident of Camas/Washougal and your pet went missing in your neighborhood, you will want to work closely with us (WCGHS) and the Humane Society of Southwest Washington (HSSW).
 In addition to filling out a Lost Pet report, you should visit as often as possible to view the animals.
 With mixed breeds, identification can sometimes be tricky for shelters.
-To contact WCGHS for a lost cat, please call (360) 835-3464.
-For a lost dog, call (360) 335-0941.
+To contact WCGHS for a lost cat or dog, please call (360) 835-3464.
 HSSW can be reached by calling (360) 397-2488.

 Create flyers with your pet’s picture, description and your contact information.
 Post around your neighborhood (or put in your neighbor’s mailboxes), at local veterinary offices and stores.